bpf-endeavor/bpf-app-offload-measurement/docs/measurement_plan.md

   better than just directly running user-space program.
     + Data summarization
     + Request batching
-    + ?
+    + Avoid inter-process communication
 - Is data summarization beneficial?
-    + Throughput benchmark if we do not share any state
-    + Throughput benchmark if we share some state
+One important factor for summarization is the request size, specially in case of TCP, which means we might coalesce some segments in eBPF.
+I design the experiment as described below.
+For generate request of size (64, 258, 1024, 2048, 4096, 8192).
+Add eBPF program that passes `p%` of the request to app.
+App will drop and report throughput.
+  The eBPF programs must wait until request is completely received before passing it to app.
+The for each request size we vary values of `p`.
+    + TCP Socket (not sharing irq):
+    + stream_parser+verdict: ?
+    + stream_verdict: ?
+    + TC:?
+    + XDP: ?
+- Data summarization drop request but share something on a ring/map:
     + Share on the packet
     + Share on the Array map
     + Share on the Hash map
     + Share using memory-mapped region
 - Is batching requests beneficial?
 A throughput and latency study
     + For UDP:
         + Batch in XDP